Louisiana Lottery Reveals Mega Millions Jackpot Win - NewsBreak

 The first Mega Millions billion-dollar jackpot winner for 2023 is from a state that begins with the letter “M.” Unfortunately for the thousands of Magnolia State lottery players, the winning ticket was not purchased in Mississippi.
 Maine scored its first Mega Millions jackpot — and someone beat the...

-The Mega Millions jackpot for Tuesday’s lottery drawing has climbed to $31 million with a cash option valued at $16.5 million.
-The winning numbers were: 33, 41, 47, 50 and 62.
-The Mega Ball drawn was 20 with a Megaplier of 4X.
-No one across the country hit Friday’s...
+The Mega Millions jackpot for Tuesday’s gigantic lottery drawing has climbed to $1.1 billion, with a cash option valued at $576.8 million.
+If someone wins it will be the 5th largest jackpot in U.S. lottery history and the third biggest Mega Millions prize.
+The winning numbers were: 7, 13,...

+Mega Millions numbers: Are you the lucky winner of Friday’s $20 million jackpot?

+Are you tonight’s lucky winner?
+Grab your tickets and check your numbers.
+The Mega Millions lottery jackpot has reset again after someone won the $20 million prize on January 17.
+Here are the winning numbers in Friday’s drawing:.
+20-29-31-64-66; Mega Ball: 17; Megaplier: 4X.
+The estimated jackpot for...

 3K+